 49 CFR 192.1015(c) (1)-(2)-(3)

-COMPANY NAME, Inc. will maintain a current Distribution Integrity Management Plan (DIMP) as required by 49 CFR Part § 192.1015.
-In addition copies of all superseded or revised DIMP plans will be maintained for a minimum of ten (10) years together with all documents supporting the information used to determine threat identification.
+The Company will maintain a current Distribution Integrity Management Plan (DIMP) as required by 49 CFR Part § 192.1015.
+In addition, copies of all superseded or revised DIMP plans will be maintained for a minimum of ten (10) years together with all documents supporting the information used to determine threat identification.
 Complete detailed documentation of all materials and appurtenances for systems installed after the effective date of this plan and, to the extent known, the location and material of all pipe and appurtenances that existed on the effective date of this plan will be maintained in the individual jurisdictional system folder.

 [The DIMP specifies retention of procedures and records for a minimum of 10 years.
-The Operator should review their O&M plan to ensure the record retention policies in the O&M plan are consistent with the DIMP 10 year retention requirement.]
+The Operator should review their O&M plan to ensure the record retention policies in the O&M plan are consistent with the DIMP 10-year retention requirement.]

 Appendix A

-DIMP Form - 13 (Blank)
+System Risk Ranking Form - DIMP Form - 13 (Blank)

 LP-Gas Underground Container and Gas Line Inspection (Blank)